Shre-D/Anitard-v2-CRUx-Round-3/README.md

 5)Making this project mobile resposive.
 This website isn't pleasing to they eye at all on mobile devices.
 This will take quite a while to implement.

-6)Learning how to use an implement better Global State Management using Redux and Context API.
+6)Learning how to use and implement better Global State Management using Redux and Context API.

 7)Adding a custom server to this project, independent of the `/pages/api/` route Nextjs offers.
 Not sure about this, though.